-Paris, collection of Jean de Jullienne (1686-1766).
+Paris, collection of Jean de Jullienne (1686-1766; director of a tapestry factory).
 Although the name of the painting’s owner is not specified on Audran’s engraving, the picture was listed and illustrated in the manuscript catalogue of Jullienne’s collection, which was prepared before 1756 and is now in the Morgan Library & Museum.
 It is shown hanging on the wall, to the left side of a mirror above the fireplace, in the “Cabinet avant la Gallerie.”
 The painting was also listed as no. 1177 in the inventory of the Jullienne collection prepared between March 25 and August 5, 1766.
 There it again was listed as in the room following an antechamber and before the gallery: “un tableau peint par Watteau, representant Vénus & l’Amour, dans sa bordure dorée, prisé 360 l [livres].”

 Paris, sale of the Jean de Jullienne collection, March 30–May 22, 1767, lot 252: “L’Amour désarmé: Tableau sur toile de forme ovale, de 20 pouces de haut, sur 16 pouces 6 lignes de large.
 B. Audran l’a gravé.”
 Sold to de Montullé for 499.19 livres according to the annotated copy of the catalogue in the Rijksbureau voor Kunsthistorische Documentatie.